LonaBam/alx-system_engineering-deveops/0x03-shell_variables_expansions/README.md

 7-create_global_variable - This script creates a global variable 8-true_knowledge - This script prints the result of the addition of 128 to the value stored in a variable, followed by a new line
-9-divide_and_rule - This script prints the result of a division
+9-divide_and_rule - This script prints the result of a division 10-love_exponent_breath - This script displays the result of expotential of two variables